How To Keep Bikes From Swaying On Bike Rack?

 And You’re Done!

-If you’re attaching multiple bikes, you should attach the heaviest bike first and use a long rope/strap to create a third point of contact for all bikes.
+If you’re attaching multiple bicycles, you should attach the heaviest bike first and use a long rope or strap to create a third point of contact for all bikes.

 Conclusion